 Kitchen and Dining-room

 Wrap each product individually and load "snuggly" into durable boxes.
 Usage a lot of paper and fill extra areas with additional paper.
 "Dish-pack" boxes created specifically for kitchen area items can be purchased at a product packaging or rental shop and will supply the very best total protection.
+Use towels or bubble wrap for little kitchen area appliances prior to they are packed into boxes.
+Put heavier products on the bottom of all boxes.

 Refrigerators, Stoves, and Washing Machines

+Fridges ought to be empty of all contents, defrosted, and taped shut.
 All home appliance pipes and cords ought to be tapped or protected to the side or top of the appliance.
+The cleaning maker "tub" must be secured so it does not rock back-and-forth throughout transit.

 TELEVISION, Stereo, VCR, Computer System and other Electronics

 Box all these products whenever possible.
 TVs or other items too large for a box ought to be wrapped in blankets or moving pads.
+Original manufacturer boxes are best.

 Home Decoration

+Lamps must be taken apart and boxed whenever possible.
+Photos and wall hangings ought to be separately wrapped and boxed in groups of 2 or 3.
 Items ought to be individually wrapped and loaded "snuggly" into sturdy boxes.
 Use plenty of paper and fill additional areas with additional paper.
 "Dish-pack" boxes provide the best general defense and needs to be utilized if readily available.
 They can be acquired at many product packaging or rental stores.

 Garage, Storage and Garden Products